Pisa Tuscany, Italy Travel Guide

 Air travel is a significant contributor to carbon emissions.
 Think about compensating for your flight emissions via reputable carbon offset programs.

-Research and select accommodations that demonstrate a commitment to sustainable practices.
+Research and choose accommodations that demonstrate a commitment to sustainable practices.
 Look for certifications or signs of eco-friendly operations.

 Prioritize dining at local trattorias, osterias, and family-run B&Bs.
 This places money directly into the hands of local residents and supports the unique character of Pisa.

-Seek out tours or activities run by local communities.
+Seek out trips or things to do run by local communities.
 This ensures financial advantages stay local.

 Research reputable local charities if you wish to contribute.
 Respected charitable organizations lead to funds being used effectively.